Crocodile Bushcamp is all about walking safaris…

 Dangerous animals: High Risk

-Security measures: Your guide as well as the staff are all in camp.
+Security measures: Both your guide and the staff are in camp.

 Fire safety: There are sand buckets outside each chalet as well as in the main area.